Standard Variable Rate

 Flexible Mortgages

 Flexibility is a concept rather than a specific mortgage type.
 It is possible to have a fixed rate that is flexible or a discount that is flexible.
 There is no defined standard of what makes a mortgage product flexible.
-However, when seeking a flexible deal we would advise that you look for the following features.
+However common features will include the ability to overpay and draw back overpayments.
+It is also common to find that any overpayments will offset the mortgage balance in order to reduce the mortgage interest being accrued.

 Advantages